 - Disadvantages: To properly display these pieces, you need a larger front yard that is flat.
 These pieces are big and hard to store, as well as being heavy or awkward to move.
 In addition, they are difficult to find and expensive.
 Generally, you will need to have a floodlight to show them off at night and might have to worry about them being stolen.

-What is nice about these painted metal designs is that they look good both during the day and at night and is large enough to be seen easily from the street.
+What is nice about these painted metal designs is that they look good both during the day and at night and are large enough to be seen easily from the street.
 There are several different metal scenes available in different sizes.
-I especially liked this nearly life-size painted one, and the more rustic set with the saying "Love Came Down at Christmas."
+I especially liked this nearly life-size painted one and the more rustic set with the saying "Love Came Down at Christmas."

 - Advantages: Metal figures are lightweight and can be stored either by taking them apart in sections or folding them down.
 Since they don't weigh much, they are easy to move.